thomasfevre/projet2_linux_scrapping/readme.md

 • It is written in bash
 • Website accessible via this link (if it does not work, please contact me):
 https://8b3b-20-43-56-90.eu.ngrok.io
+(Also, here is an exemple of the website: https://thomasfevre.github.io/projet2_linux_scrapping/index.html)

 Here is an exemple of a telegram message :
 ![telegram msg](telegram.jpeg)